celo-org/docs/docs/celo-codebase/protocol/odis/index.md

 ### Production setup

 As of October 2021, ODIS operates with 7 signers and a threshold of 5 (i.e. $$m=7, k=5$$).
-As a result, 5 of the 7 parties must cooperate in order to produce an output from the OPRF function, and as long as at least 3 are honest and secure, no unauthorized requests will be served.
+As a result, 5 of the 7 parties must cooperate in order to produce an output from the (P)OPRF function, and as long as at least 3 are honest and secure, no unauthorized requests will be served.

 <!-- TODO(victor): Once the new set is in production, information about the 7 operators should be included here -->